 Biographies of the GLT Trust Board

-Sandy Gillett - Vice Chair
+Sandy Gillett - Chair of Trust

 Sandy is currently Vice Chair of the GLT Board.
 From September 2015 to December 2016 she was Chair of the Wallington High School for Girls Governing Body, having joined in December 2103.
 Previously Sandy had been a governor and Chair of Governors at Wallington County Grammar School for Boys.
 Prior to her retirement Sandy worked in Human Resources in the NHS and was HR Director of an NHS Trust.
 She is a Chartered Fellow of the Chartered Institute of Personnel and Development and has a Masters in Organisational Behaviour from Birkbeck College, University of London.
 Sandy is also an accredited coach and is qualified in psychometric testing.

 Philip was a parent governor at Nonsuch for 8 years prior to joining the Board as a Trustee when the Trust was formed.
 After 32 years in a variety of roles at IBM, most recently as Chief Operating Officer for IBM’s European Artificial Intelligence division, Philip changed career and now works as frontline emergency ambulance crew for the South East Coast Ambulance Service, beginning his journey to qualify as a paramedic.
 Outside work, Philip is a keen musician belonging to two amateur orchestras in London.
 He can occasionally be seen in the jazz band at Nonsuch.